wernsey/d.awk/README.md

 * Code blocks and block quotes
 * Hyperlinks and images
 * A large number of HTML tags can be embedded in a document
+* The output has a dark mode toggle.

 It also supports a number of extensions, mostly based on GitHub syntax:
 * ```` ``` ````-style code blocks